sql-machine-learning/elasticdl/docs/designs/data_transform.md

 ### Internal System

 The feature engineering library in the internal system is configuration driven.
-It contains some primitive transform ops and users compose the transform logic with configuration file.
-A part of the parameters in the configuration is the statistical value.
+It contains some primitive transform ops and users compose the transform logic with a configuration file.
+A part of the parameters in the configuration are the statistical values.
 Users need to do analysis work on the dataset manually using SQL at first and then complete the configuration.
 What's more, the development work of auto analysis is also on-going.

 ## Our Approach